bitfragment/digstud/11-file-4-version.md

+## Software release lifecycle

+1. "Alpha" and "beta" versions
+    - Preliminary versions for testing purposes only, not full release or "shipping"
+    - Borrowed from Greek alphabet: Α α alpha, Β β beta
+    - Best Buy "beta tested" ad campaign [example](http://www.ispot.tv/ad/72AT/best-buy-blue-shirt-beta-test-verizon-htc-one)
+2. Sequence of released versions
+3. End of life stage: no further development or support
+    - Deliberately discontinued
+    - Abandoned ("abandonware")

 ## Version control with RCS

 We are going to edit the poem, changing the line "ate a dog" to "ate a professor" and using RCS to keep track of that change.